 The capability and standard support for the endpoint depends on the solution that you choose.

-Solution | Endpoint Considerations |
+| Solution | Endpoint Considerations |

-Apex HTTP callouts | The endpoint must be able to receive HTTP calls.
+| Apex HTTP callouts | The endpoint must be able to receive HTTP calls.
 Salesforce must be able to access the endpoint over the public Internet.
-For private and secure communications, Salesforce has now also started to support Salesforce Private connect through the hyperforce platform securely.
+For private and secure communications, Salesforce also supports Salesforce Private Connect through the Hyperforce platform.
 See Salesforce Private Connect for more details.
+You can use Apex HTTP callouts to call REST services using the standard GET, POST, PUT, DELETE, and PATCH methods.
+Use Named Credentials to define the endpoint and the required authentication, and do not implement your own authentication mechanism. |

-Apex SOAP callouts | The endpoint must be able to receive HTTP calls.
+| Apex SOAP callouts | The endpoint must be able to receive HTTP calls.
 Salesforce must be able to access the endpoint over the public Internet.
-For private and secure communications, Salesforce has now also started to support Salesforce Private connect through the hyperforce platform securely.
+For private and secure communications, Salesforce also supports Salesforce Private Connect through the Hyperforce platform.
 See Salesforce Private Connect for more details.
+This solution requires that the remote system is compatible with the standards supported by Salesforce.
+The web service standards currently supported by Salesforce for Apex SOAP callouts are: WSDL 1.1, SOAP 1.1, and WSI-Basic Profile 1.1. |

 When integrating systems, keys are important for ongoing state tracking.
 There are two options.